PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 In this work, five deep learning architectures were studied, to explore the CNN capability for recognizing the ground glass opacities inside the patients’ lungs.
 A standard split with 70/15/15 is used, together with data augmentation and max-scaling.

-Based on 8 metrics (performance, complexity and domain-related), AlexNet model appeared to be the "golden middle" with average number of parameters, training time, and performance metrics.
+Based on eight metrics (performance, complexity and domain-related), AlexNet model appeared to be the "golden middle" with average number of parameters, training time, and performance metrics.
 Contrast enhancement techniques raised the metrics of AlexNet up to 90%, however raised the proneness to type II mistakes as well.

 The important conclusion is that the **type II misclassifications is an important metric**, which allows to easily discriminate between appropriate and poor performance.
 However, in the previous studies, authors were rather focused on standard metrics, such as accuracy, F1, precision and recall.
 This should not be overlooked, while developing a system for disease diagnosis.

 A possible improvement of this work is a complex solution, which embraces all components:

-- Bigger dataset of > 13,000 images
+- Bigger dataset
 - Deeper architectures (Xception, ResNet)
-- Finding the optimum for clip parameter of CLAHE preprocessing
+- Finding the optimal clip hyperparameter of CLAHE preprocessing
 - Adding white balance, to compensate for light scarcity on CXR images
 - Use pretrained models